Phase transition in random tensors with multiple independent spikes: Main Results

-This spiked tensor extends the one in \eqref{spike} to multiple spikes.
 In a manner similar to the previous subsection, we say that detection is possible if $W$ and $T_k$ are distinguishable and is impossible if they are indistinguishable.
 For $1\leq r\leq k,$ denote by $\beta_{r,c}$ the critical threshold obtained by plugging $\mu_r$ into Theorem~\ref{thm2.1}.
 We extend Theorem \ref{thm1} to the case of multiple spikes as follows.

 \begin{theorem} Assume that $\mu_1,\ldots,\mu_k$ are centered.
-For $p\geq 3$, the following statements hold. \begin{itemize} \item[$(i)$] If $\bar\beta\in (0,\beta_{1,c})\times\cdots\times (0,\beta_{k,c})$, then detection is impossible; \item[$(ii)$] If $\bar\beta \notin (0,\beta_{1,c}]\times\cdots\times (0,\beta_{k,c}]$, then detection is possible. \end{itemize} \end{theorem}
+For $p\geq 3$, the following statements hold. \begin{itemize} \item[$(i)$] If $\bar \beta\in (0,\beta_{1,c})\times\cdots\times (0,\beta_{k,c})$, then detection is impossible; \item[$(ii)$] If $\bar \beta \notin (0,\beta_{1,c}]\times\cdots\times (0,\beta_{k,c}]$, then detection is possible. \end{itemize} \end{theorem}